Evan-Coleman/Navius/workspace_migration/roadmap/43-code-migration-finalization.md

 # Code Migration Finalization

+**⚠️ CRITICAL BLOCKER: Build failures must be resolved before continuing.
+See [Build Failures Resolution](./sub-process/build-failures-resolution.md) for details.**

 **Created:** March 29, 2025
-**Last Modified:** March 29, 2025
+**Last Modified:** May 30, 2025
 **Status:** In Progress (85%)
-**Target Completion:** April 1, 2025 (Urgent Priority)
+**Target Completion:** Blocked by build failures

 ## Overview

-While we've completed the API Consistency Review and all preparatory work for Phase 5, we've identified a critical gap in our workspace migration process.
-This roadmap outlines the immediate tasks needed to finalize the actual code migration by removing legacy code and establishing the final workspace structure.
+While we've completed the API Consistency Review and all preparatory work for Phase 5, we've encountered critical build failures that must be resolved.
+The new sub-process [Build Failures Resolution](./sub-process/build-failures-resolution.md) has been created to address these issues with highest priority.
+All other work in this roadmap is on hold until build issues are resolved.

 ## Objectives